-Interview Questions About Skills You Can Bring to the Job
+Interview Question: "What Skills Can You Bring to the Job"

 The closer a match you are to the ideal candidate for the position, the better your chances of getting a job offer.
 If you can show the company that you've got the credentials they are seeking, you can help make the hiring decision move in your favor.